About Minidoka County

 - Many historical records have been digitized and are available for online viewing.

-Minidoka County provides online property search capabilities through the Assessor's website, where users can search by owner name, parcel number, or address to view assessment information, tax amounts, and property characteristics free of charge.
-The county may also participate in Idaho's statewide GIS mapping system.
+Minidoka County Assessor's Office, also located in the courthouse, maintains property tax assessment records, ownership information, property characteristics, and valuation data.
+The Assessor can be contacted through the office’s website.
+Property tax collection is handled by Minidoka County Treasurer's office for Minidoka County provides online property search capabilities through the Assessor's website, where users can search by owner name, parcel number, or address to view assessment information, tax amounts, and property characteristics free of charge.
+Minidoka County may also participate in Idaho's statewide GIS mapping system.

 Title companies and attorneys frequently use these records for title searches and due diligence.
 Grantor/grantee indexes are maintained chronologically and are searchable by party name, making it possible to trace property ownership history.

 Vital Records

-Vital records for Minidoka County, Idaho, are maintained at both the county and state levels.
-Birth and death certificates that occurred in Minidoka County can be requested from the Minidoka County Clerk's office at 715 G Street, Rupert, Idaho 83350, phone (208) 436-5259.
-However, Idaho's vital records system is centralized, and many residents find it more efficient to order from the Idaho Bureau of Vital Records and Health Statistics, located at 450 West State Street, Boise, Idaho 83702.
+Vital records for Minidoka County, Idaho, are maintained at both Minidoka County and state levels.
+Birth and death certificates that occurred in Minidoka County can be requested from Minidoka County Clerk's office at 715 G Street, Rupert, Idaho 83350 However, Idaho's vital records system is centralized, and many residents find it more efficient to order from the Idaho Bureau of Vital Records and Health Statistics, located at 450 West State Street, Boise, Idaho 83702.
+Birth certificates cost $22 for the first copy and $15 for each additional copy ordered simultaneously.

 - Death certificates are priced similarly at $22 for the first certified copy.

-- Divorce records are maintained as court records through the District Court and must be requested from the Minidoka County Clerk.
+- Divorce records are maintained as court records through the District Court and must be requested from Minidoka County Clerk.

 - The state of Idaho offers VitalChek online ordering for birth and death certificates at idahobr.vitalchek.com, with additional convenience fees applying.